bricsi0000000000000/delphi/README.md

-# Repository that contains my projects written in Delphi for subject Komponens alapú programozás (GKNB_MSTM031)
+# This repository contains my projects written in Delphi for the subject 'Komponens alapú programozás (GKNB_MSTM031)'